 When you experience the wonderful feeling of watching the number on your scale get smaller, and the other non-scale victories that come with better health, you may feel like you want the whole world to share it with you — and you should!
 Your success didn’t come from luck; it came from your hard work and healthy choices.
 For those days when you really want to celebrate your victories, pick a non-food reward to celebrate, (like a spa day or a new outfit) and enjoy it with someone close to you.
 After all, you’ve earned it!

-While no one’s weight loss journey is the same — we hope this information has helped explain a few of the phases and emotions you may experience during your journey.
+While no one’s journey is the same — we hope this information has helped explain a few of the phases and emotions you may experience during your weight loss journey.
 Keep up those healthy habits!

 *Members following our program, on average, lose 1-2 lbs per week.